Is a patent the right choice

 Filing a provisional application is quite inexpensive and gives you 12 months to consider the commercial worth of your invention and to resolve issues such as finance and licensing.
 Then you can decide whether to continue with patent protection.

-You can also consider a Patent Cooperation Treaty (PCT) application, which allows you to put off the costs of obtaining patents overseas while you decide the countries where you want to have protection for your invention.
+You can also consider a Patent Cooperation Treaty (PCT) application, which gives you a quick indication of whether your invention can be patented.
+There is then time for you to decide which countries where you want to have protection for your invention.

 Points to Consider